youngsoul/PyAlexa/Readme.txt

-<h2>Sample project to demonstrate how to create a lambda function in
+<h2> test editSample project to demonstrate how to create a lambda function in
 Python that can be used in an Alexa Skill.</h2>

 This project is not meant to be a tutorial on Alexa development.
 For that